Nica Worldschool

 In recent years, more worldschooling communities have popped up.
 Some of these are permanent education centers, while others are pop-ups for a specific duration.
 There are also more options to meet up with worldschooling groups in various cities around the world.

-There are several worldschooling communities that cater to the needs of nomadic families who want to educate their children while traveling the country.
+There are several worldschooling communities that cater to the needs of families who want to educate their children while traveling.
 Below are a list of some worldschooling communities, schools, hubs and pop-ups to check out.

 Some are informal and loosely organized and others are more structured.
 You’ll find some schools are permanent, others pop up for a short period of time, some are traveling communities and others are hubs that gather in specific towns around the world.

-Please note that the list is for easy access to information and we don’t personally have experience with every one of these worldschools.
-This is meant to be a list to help you start your search, provide you with ideas and show you the possibilities!
+Please note that the list is for easy access to information and to give you some idea in order to start your worldschool search.
+We don’t personally have experience with every one of these worldschools.
+(I’ll note the worldschools that we have attended!)

 1. The Hub Project (Used to be called Worldschool Luxor Egypt pre 2024): This was a popular worldschool pop-up in Luxur Egypt that is now running various Hubs in Egypt and potentially elsewhere.

-2. Boundless Life: Permanent locations in Portugal, Greece, Italy, Bali, Montenegro, Spain & Uruguay (opening in 2025).
+2. Boundless Life: Permanent locations in Portugal, Greece, Italy, Bali, Montenegro, Spain, Uruguay and Japan.
 They provide accommodations, an education center for kids and co-working hub for parents, plus a variety of community activities and a concierge type of service.
 I go into more detail below on our experiences, as well as include a discount code for your first stay.
 You can also see more here: Boundless Life Review!

-7. Worldschool Database: a nice comprehensive list of various worldschools, communities, hubs and popups.
+7. Worldschool Database: UPDATE: website not working; I’ll leave it up for now in case it was an error. … a nice comprehensive list of various worldschools, communities, hubs and popups.

 8. Worldschooling Pop-Ups: another directory of upcoming worldschooling pop-ups.